leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/66.png)

-You have now finished the SalesOrder spreadsheet, the last step is to configure the DRILL into it from CustomerOrderHistory.
+You have now finished the standalone SalesOrder spreadsheet.

 ## Section 7: Introduce the INTERJECT Report